NCEA Level 1 Digital Technologies

 Computational thinking is about understanding the computer science principles that underlie all digital technologies and learning how to develop instructions, such as programming to control these technologies.

 Designing and developing digital outcomes is about understanding that digital systems and applications created for humans by humans.
-Students will develop knowledge and skills by using different digital technologies to create digital content across a range of digital media.

 Digital technologies programme will: